eric-mc2/tos-watch-web/src/pages/about.md

 Ever wonder what is hiding in that terms of service update?
 Let's find out.

-This site was inspired by the incident when Zoom announced it would [use your conversations as training data](https://therecord.media/zoom-ai-terms-of-service-update) and **no one noticed for six months**.
+This site was inspired by the incident when Zoom announced it would [use everyone's conversations as training data](https://therecord.media/zoom-ai-terms-of-service-update) and **no one noticed for six months**.

 **Theory of Change:**